bilijp153/ASUS-VivoBook-FL8700JP-X509JP--icelake-i7-1065G7-Hackintosh/README_en.md

 - Install the Bootcamp program
 - Follow the installer prompt to reboot, then go back to `Mac`
 - Enter the model settings of EFI `Use OCAT or OpenCore Configurator` to open, modify the model item so that `Windows` no longer thinks you are a Mac model
 - Finish!
-Enjoy the white apple way to start
+Enjoy the boot just like real Mac